avishka40/featureExtractorNSL-KDD/README.md

+This was modified to where it can extract network traffic and pass it to a redis DB

 # kdd99_feature_extractor
 Utility for extraction of subset of KDD '99 features [1] from realtime network traffic or .pcap file This utility is a part of our project at University of Bergen.